jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

     () => console.log("succeeded")
   );
 ```
+_JR: I'd be tempted to say something here like:_
+It's arguably much easier to follow the order of execution with async iterators than it is with RxJS.
+This matters in terms of comprehension; code should be written with the reader in mind.
+Code that is easier to understand and reason about is an aid to developer productivity.
+That's a major benefit!

 The other significant difference is in how they perform.

 ## Performance vs RxJS

 We compared the performance of async iterators to RxJS.
-As with all benchmarks, these should only be considered directional.
-Async iterators are still relatively new and performance will vary across javascript engine, operating system, hardware and the problem you're trying to solve.
+As with all benchmarks, these should only be considered directional. _JR: can you clarify what `directional` means please?_ Async iterators are still relatively new and performance will vary across javascript engine, operating system, hardware and the problem you're trying to solve.

 We used the benchmark.js library in all of these benchmarks.